Skip to content

 (Linear's homepage)

 The design language of Western SaaS products such as Linear, Notion, and Stripe is minimalism paired with subtle animation.
-Information is refined, whitespace is generous, and interactions are handled through smooth transitions.
-Users read this as a signal: refined information = trustworthy product.
+Information is refined, whitespace is generous, and interactions are handled with smooth transitions.
+Users read this as a trust signal: refined information equals a trustworthy product.

 (Rakuten Japan's homepage)

-The same minimal design reads as "trust" in the West while reading as "lack of information" in East Asia.
-The same high-density design reads as "abundance" in East Asia while reading as "spam" in the West.
+The same minimalist design reads as "trust" in the West, but as "lack of information" in East Asia.
+The same high-density design reads as "abundance" in East Asia, but as "spam" in the West.

 The Power Signals in Microcopy